Business structures and their effects

 - state the legal name of the partnership and say what you do

-- name the owners and show how many shares each has
+- name the partners and show their individual profit shares

 - say when and how income is distributed among the partners